Despite their large, intimidating appearance, the Doberman Shepherd has a heart of gold.

 Good breeders don’t breed often nor do they breed to order.
 They should tell you when their next litter is expected to arrive, so stay patient – If you’ve found a good breeder then, it will be worth it.

-Reputable breeders are one who fulfills these criteria.
+Reputable breeders are one who fulfils these criteria.
 Make sure you ask questions and if you can’t get good answers, look for another breeder.

 3 Little-Known Facts About Doberman Shepherd Puppies

 - The first Doberman Drill Team was created by Tess Henseler at the 1959 West Minister dog show in New York City.
 The dogs performed in various sporting events and celebrations and showed the dog’s agility and advanced intelligence.

 - While World War I, taught us a lot of things such as the horse cavalry that was used on the battlefield.
 The German Shepherd was famous amongst the allies and was used to fight against the Kaiser.
 They became Germany’s most commonly used military dog.
 And they have gained popularity in the United Kingdom, and it’s stated that the dog is becoming just as popular in the United States.
 However, the same war would make the “German” part of their name unpopular.
 Thus, these dogs names would be changed to the Alsatian Wolf Hound in the UK and other surrounding countries.

 - The reason why Dobermans have docked tails and long ears are due to their breeders.
 Breeders wanted these dogs to be strong enough to intimidate others while also having short tails so that they couldn’t be pulled during fights.
 Thus, making them a great dog to have for house protection and guard duty.